RungeZhai/UnfoldTableView/README.md

 ###Usage
 The unfolding effect is implemented in the cell.
-Just use `UnfoldTableViewCell` (or its subclass) as the cell type of your tableview and the animation is automatically performed when loading the tableview for the very first time.
+Just register `UnfoldTableViewCell` (or its subclass) as the cell class of your tableview and the animation is automatically performed when loading the tableview for the very first time.
 A `semaphore` is used so that the unfolding animation is performed one after another.
 Please refer to the implementation of the method `performUnfoldAnimation` if you are interested in the details.